-Please Note: The Island Foundation has moved to an online application process as of December 1, 2011.
+Please Note: The Island Foundation has moved to an online application process.
 Please read the application guidelines below, and call the Foundation to discuss your project idea or renewal request and to obtain an application form access code.

 Who is eligible to apply to the Island Foundation?

-The Island Foundation supports 501(c)(3) nonprofit organizations in Maine, Massachusetts and Rhode Island.
-On a case-by-case basis, the Foundation provides funding to nonprofits outside of New England, or to groups without nonprofit status that use a fiscal sponsor.
+The Island Foundation supports 501(c)(3) nonprofit organizations in Maine, Massachusetts, and Rhode Island.
+The Board funds some groups outside of these areas when their programs relate to work the Foundation is supporting within its programmatic and geographic priority areas.
+On a case-by-case basis, the Foundation provides funding to groups without nonprofit status that use a fiscal sponsor.

 How do I apply to the Island Foundation?